 - Save all communications: Save and date all cards, letters, notes, envelopes, e-mails, and taped messages on your telephone answering machine that are from the stalker.

-- Keep all legal documents: Obtain copies of protective orders, court orders, etc.
+- Keep all legal documents: Obtain copies of protection orders, court orders, etc.

 - Make it hard to track you down: